Michael Bennett (defensive lineman, born 1985): Dallas Cowboys

-On October 24, 2019, Bennett was traded to the Dallas Cowboys in exchange for a 2021 seventh-round selection that later became a sixth-round selection.
+On October 24, 2019, Bennett was traded to the Dallas Cowboys in exchange for a conditional 2021 sixth-round selection (#195-Roy Lopez).
 He was acquired to offset the loss of defensive end Tyrone Crawford, who was placed on the injured reserve list on October 15.
 He was a backup defensive end, registering 18 tackles (8 for loss), 4 sacks, and 24 quarterback pressures in 9 games.
 He was not re-signed after the season.

 Retirement

 On July 21, 2020, Bennett announced his retirement from the NFL after eleven seasons.